 If a required plugin is not available for free, you can either purchase it, or proceed without installing that plugin.
-Here’s a video which will make the process even more clear.
+Here’s a YouTube video tutorial which will make the process even more clear.

 After activating the plugins, click Go To The Next Step button.

 On the next popup, you can pick what settings you want to import, or simply leave everything checked and click Install This Demo button.

 Wait for a few minutes to see the success message, and it’s done.
 Now you can load your website to see the pages in action.

 Importing a demo will save you a lot of time.
 You’ll get many ready-made pages for your website.
 But based on your needs, you’ll want to edit the content of those pages, or create some more.

 So going forward, we recommend you to get acquainted with Elementor, the free page builder plugin we installed in one of the previous steps.